georgetown-university/druml/README.md

 EXAMPLES
 =====

-With *Druml* you will be able to perform following commands:
+Here are some example of how you can use *Druml* in your deployment and development workflows.

-* Performs multiple Drush commands for all sites running in 3 jobs on production server:
+* Performs multiple Drush commands for all sites running in 3 parallel jobs on production server.
   ```
   druml remote-drush prod --list=all --jobs=3 "rr" "updb -y" "fra -y" "cc all"
   ```

-* Calculates amount of nodes for each site on prod, output result as a CSV file:
+* Calculates amount of nodes for each site on prod, output result as a CSV file.
   ```
   druml remote-php prod --list=all --source=php/node-count.php --output=res/node-count.csv
   ```